GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/README.md

 # Operationalizing-Machine-Learning-With-Azure

-<p>We use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
-We also create, publish, and consume a pipeline.</p>
+We use Azure to configure a cloud-based machine learning production model, deploy it to a REST EP(URI + authentication key) for real-time inferencing, and consume it.
+We also create, publish to REST EP, and consume a pipeline.

 <img alt="project overview" src="https://github.com/GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/blob/main/images_for_readme/projectoverview.png">